fbpx

 In describing his career path, Orr noted that he had dialoged extensively with contractors, initially as an independent consultant, before developing and refining the data-warehousing and analytical tools offered by ProNovos.

-Ray praised that unusually customer-focused approach.
+Ray praised that unusually client-focused approach.

 Orr noted that CPA firms are particularly interested in seeing their clients benefit from the automated WIP reporting made possible by construction analytics.